arizonatribe/vanillas-packages/packages/semy/README.md

   --commit-message The commit message (when using --add-commit).
                    Defaults to 'Update version to x.x.x'
                    Note: Use 'x.x.x' in your commit message override if you want it interpolated.
   --openapi-path   An optional path to an OpenAPI formatted file whose version also needs upating.
-  --cwd            An optional working directory to specific (defaults to the directory where the script is being executed) --dry-run        To do everything except for actually altering the package.json --log-level      The threshold logging leve to use (defaults to info).
+  --cwd            An optional working directory to use as the basis (defaults to the directory where the script is being executed)
+  --dry-run        To do everything except for actually altering the package.json/openapi file(s) --log-level      The threshold logging level to use (defaults to info).

 Examples
   $ semy